-A new report focusing on the protection of children affected by the refugee crisis from sexual exploitation and abuse was presented today.
-Non-comprehensive data collection, inadequate reception conditions, problems with age verification and with identification of victims are among the key challenges identified.
+A new report focusing on the protection of children affected by the refugee crisis from sexual exploitation and abuse has been issued.
+Non-comprehensive data collection, inadequate reception conditions, problems with age verification and with identification of victims are among the key challenges identified in the report.

-While there is no aggregated data available on the total number of children affected by refugee crisis in Europe, the European Network of Ombudspersons for Children (ENOC) assesses that in 2015 at least 337,000 children were registered as asylum seekers, 88,300 of which were unaccompanied.
-The states surveyed have much more difficulties to provide data or estimates on the number of children who did not seek asylum.
+While there is no aggregated data available on the total number of children affected by the refugee crisis in Europe, the European Network of Ombudspersons for Children (ENOC) assesses that in 2015 at least 337,000 children were registered as asylum seekers, 88,300 of which were unaccompanied.
+The states surveyed encountered many more difficulties in providing data or estimates on the number of children who did not seek asylum.

 “Underreporting of sexual abuse and exploitation of refugee children and identification of victims is a major challenge,” said the Council of Europe Secretary General Thorbjørn Jagland.
 “We realise the strain the refugee crisis has put on the member states’ authorities.
 However, we encourage governments to work with NGOs and set up effective data collection and child-friendly counseling services which will lead to better reporting of crimes and identification of victims”, he said.